motdotla/writings/articles/notions.md

 A "Steve Jobs" microwave.
 A really simple, small size microwave perfect for apartments.
 Just one button.
 On and off.
 Microwaves have far too many buttons.
 Do it as a Kickstarter.

 Chrome extension on top of Instagram.
 It would go on top of tags in pictures, tagged to clothing.
 Then it'd affiliate link to that product.

+Simple service to embed surveys in email

+Easy way to take photos while on a trip with the family and share those - something like an iPhone's shared album, but across other platforms